bormaxi8080/osint-timeline/DRAFT.md

 hfinder - Help recon of hostnames from specific ASN or CIDR, thanks to Robtex and BGP.HE: https://github.com/cosad3s/hfinder

+Freeway - WiFi Penetration Testing & Auditing Tool: https://github.com/FLOCK4H/Freeway

+Conpass will get all domain users and try a list of password provided in a password file.
+When a user can be locked out, the tool will wait for the lockout reset period before trying another password: https://github.com/login-securite/conpass

 PingRAT - PingRAT secretly passes C2 traffic through firewalls using ICMP payloads: https://github.com/umutcamliyurt/PingRAT

 ----

 **AI:**

+bin2ml - A command line tool for extracting machine learning ready data from software binaries powered by Radare2: https://github.com/br0kej/bin2ml

 ---

 **Software Development:**

+Offensive GoLang - A collection of offensive Go packages inspired by different Go repositories: https://github.com/MrTuxx/OffensiveGolang

 ----

 **Linux & DevOps:**

+HexVPN is a Python script that sets up a VPN connection using Riseup's VPN service.
+It fetches the necessary client certificates and VPN gateway configurations, measures latency to select the fastest gateway, and updates the configuration file accordingly: https://github.com/HexBuddy/HexVPN

 ----